About this guide

 There is more advice and assistance available online from your state or territory fire services in the ACT, NSW, NT, QLD, SA , TAS, VIC, and WA.
 These include tips for reducing fire risks in your area, and tools such as mobile phone apps that:

-Keep in mind that peak fire season varies depending on where you live in Australia.
+Keep in mind that peak fire season varies depending on where you live.
 Check with the Bureau of Meteorology to find out when the fire risk is highest in your area so you can be well prepared.

 If you live in a cyclone or flood-prone area, there are things you can do around the home to prepare.
 The Australian Government Attorney-General's Department is the key online access point for emergency management information from the Australian Government.